 I'm the author of nine non-fiction books, one collection of novellas, and nine cookbooks (most recently The Book of Cocktail Ratios: The Surprising Simplicity of Classic Cocktails).
 I am the co-author with various chefs of ten other cookbooks.
-Best known for writing about food, chefs and the work of professional cooking, I have also has written for The New York Times, The New York Times Sunday Magazine, The Wall Street Journal, Gourmet magazine, and other publications.
-(A list of all my books are here on his Wikipedia page.)
+Best known for writing about food, chefs and the work of professional cooking, I have also written for The New York Times, The New York Times Sunday Magazine, The Wall Street Journal, Gourmet magazine, and other publications.
+(A list of all my books are here on my Wikipedia page.)

 Anthony Bourdain, in a review for The New York Times Book Review of Soul of a Chef, wrote, “Ruhlman sets out to perform a task even restaurant insiders would find difficult: to delve so deeply into the hearts and minds of a few select chefs that he may discover the essence of haute cuisine.

 Alex Witchel, writing more recently in The Times, described me as “a chef whisperer to the stars.”

 My most recent non-fiction book was Grocery: The Buying and Selling of Food In America.
 “Welcome to another side of Michael Ruhlman,” wrote author David Kamp, “not the cookbook author or the chronicler of great chefs, but the smart, conversational guy pushing his shopping cart alongside yours in the supermarket.